 Syndromic surveillance data

-Of the countries and areas in which thresholds for ILI activity are defined, countries in eastern (n=3; Kyrgyzstan, Russian Federation and Tajikistan), northern (n=3; Denmark, Estonia and Ireland), southern (n=2; Israel and Serbia) and western (n=4; Austria, Belgium, Luxembourg and Switzerland) areas of the European Region reported activity above baseline levels.
+Of the countries and areas in which thresholds for ILI activity are defined, countries in eastern (n=2; Azerbaijan and Georgia), northern (n=3; Denmark, Estonia and Latvia), southern (n=1; Croatia) and western (n=2; Belgium and Luxembourg) areas of the European Region reported activity above baseline levels.

 Assessment of the syndromic surveillance data of ILI or ARI rates might be driven by respiratory infections other than influenza virus, including SARS-CoV-2, leading to observed increases in the absence of influenza virus detections.
-The thresholds mentioned are based on the MEM method and based on historical ILI/ARI data.
+The thresholds mentioned are based on the Moving Epidemic Method (MEM) method and based on historic ILI/ARI data.

 Viruses detected in sentinel-source specimens (ILI and ARI)